devopsfaith/api2html/README.md

     },
     ...

-Now in the declared template `products_list.tmpl` you could use the response from the backend under the variable `data` as follows:
+The `Template` setting will look for the file `tmpl/products_list.mustache` and the response of the BackendURLPattern call will be injected in the variable `data`.
+An example of how you could use it:

     <h1>Products for sale</h1>
     <p>Take advantage of the {{extra.promo}}!</p>